Empire State Building offers stunning views of the city of New York from its observation decks on the 86th and 102nd floors.

-With everybody playing it safe, much of the office space in Empire State Building was empty.
+With everybody playing it safe, much of the office space in the Empire State Building was empty.

 8. B-25 Bomber once crashed into this building

-Three crew members and 11 people working in the building were killed in the accident.
+When the plane crashed into the building, three crew members and 11 people working in the building got killed.

 The building didn’t suffer much damage.

-9. ESB has an important extension on the top
+9. Empire State has an important extension on the top

-This allowed the region’s television stations to broadcast from the building.
+The owners installed a 68 meters (222 feet) antenna tower on top, which allowed the region’s television stations to broadcast from the Empire State Building.

 10. Empire State Building was once the tallest in the World

-When Empire State Building was constructed Chrysler Building used to be the tallest building in the World.
+When construction on the Empire State Building began, Chrysler Building was the tallest building in the world.